Ferr Smith

 Ferr Smith (born September 10, 1941) was an American lawyer and politician.
-He represented the 23rd District in the Mississippi House of Representatives, being first elected in 1992.
+He represented the 23rd District in the Mississippi House of Representatives, being first elected in 1992 and serving until 2016.
 He was a member of the Democratic party.

 Personal life

 Ferr Smith, who was Black, was the great-grandson of Presley Groves, a white legislator who served in the House for Leake County, the same county that Smith served for, in 1886 and again in 1900-1902, as well as serving in the state senate in 1888-1890 and again in 1904-1906.
 Smith's great-grandmother was Groves's Black mistress.
 For college, Smith attended Mississippi Valley State, followed by getting a law degree from Ole Miss Law School.